Nahuel88Ar/Cells-Detection-/README.md

 # Automatic Cell Counter

 ## What is this?
-This repository provides an automatic cell counter algorithm to count cell numbers in 2D microscopy images from Boyden Chamber assay and offers a user interface for further manual correction.
+This repository provides an automatic cell counter algorithm to count cell numbers in 2D microscopy images from Diatoms Cells.

 **Please star this repository if you like it :)**

 ## Installation:
-This algorithm has been implemented using **Python 3.7**.
+This algorithm has been implemented using **Python 3.8.8 bit 64**.
 To install the necessary packages for this framework run:
 ```
 pip install -r requirements.txt
 ```